 - 1. Give an example of a problem and an algorithm from this paradigm (e.g., a greedy algorithm for min. spanning. tree, divide-and-conquer algorithm for sorting) - 2.
 Know, roughly, the type of problems solvable within it (e.g., dynamic programming and greedy algorithms can sometimes approximate and sometimes solve restricted versions of optimization problems) - 3.
-Know the basic steps of designing an algorithm within this paradigm (for greedy: sort, then go through elements without retracing to previously considered elements; for dynamic programming create an array, for network flows represent the problem as a weighted graph, etc.)
+Know the basic steps of designing an algorithm within this paradigm (for greedy: sort, then go through elements without retracing to previously considered elements; for dynamic programming create an array, etc.)

 For the applications, please be able to name and describe algorithms solving a specific problem.
 Give the time complexity of the algorithms in O-notation, and mention, if relevant, data structures being used.
-For example, Kruskal's algorithm for min. spanning tree uses Union-Find data structure, and with it can run in time $O(m \log n)$ .
+For example, Kruskal's algorithm for min. spanning tree uses Union-Find data structure, and with it can run in time $O(m \log n)$.

-Make sure you know how to solve all problems on assignments 1 and 2.
+Make sure you know how to solve every problem on assignments 1, 2 and 3, and the first test.